arduino/ArduinoCore-samd/bootloaders/zero/README.md

 ### VARIANT_MCK

-Master clock frequency (also Fcpu frequency), set to 48000000ul only for now.
+Master clock frequency (also Fcpu frequency), set to 48000000ul for all MCUs, except the D51, which can be either 48000000ul or 120000000ul.

 ### NVM_SW_CALIB_DFLL48M_FINE_VAL